-The principal goal in the creation of the numerical model is that of repeating the diagonal compressive test and simulating the behaviour of these structures.
+The principal goal of the creation of numerical model is those to repeat the diagonal compressive test and to simulate the behaviour of these structures.
 The commercial CAD software Rhinoceros was employed in order to create a simplified geometrical model of the specimen.
-The outer timber frame, the common bricks, the fictile tubules are modelled apart like a solid composed of a surface characterized by a normal vector facing out [44].
+The outer timber frame, the common bricks, the fictile tubules are apart modelled like a solid composed by surface characterized by normal vector facing out [33].
 After that, the single part is assembled and imported together into the commercial FE software Abaqus, where the analysis is conducted.

 The common brick and the timber frame are meshed using hexahedral C3D8 finite elements (classified C3D8 in Abaqus), while tetrahedral elements (C3D4) are used for the fictile tubules and inner mortar.
-The final model created is composed of a total of 47093 nodes and 165710 elements (1120 C3D8 and 164590 C3D4) [25],[38].
-In order to calculate the behaviour of their bond, a tie constraint is imposed between the mortar and the fictile tubules and bricks. a general contact is imposed to simulate the interaction between the timber frame and the mortar, imposing a friction coefficient of 0.8 [45].
+The final model created is composed to a total of 47093 nodes and 165710 elements (1120 C3D8 and 164590 C3D4) [15;18].
+In order to the behaviour of their bond, a tie constraint is imposed between mortar and fictile tubules and bricks. a general contact is imposed to simulate the interaction between timber frame and mortar, imposing a friction coefficient of 0.8 [34].

-The material of common bricks and timber frame is modelled like linear elastic material, specifically, the orthotropy of the wood is not considered, but this is imposed as an isotropic material in order to simplify the final model and reduce the computational burden [46].
-It is possible because, during the experimental test, the timber frame is damaged after the mortar and does not arrived at collapse.
+The material of common bricks and timber frame is modelled like linear elastic material, in the specific, the orthotropy of the wood is not consider, but this is imposed as a isotropic material in order to simplify the final model and reduce the computational burden [35].
+It is possible because, during the experimental test, the timber frame is damaged after the mortar and it is not arrived to collapse.
 Instead, fictile tubules and mortar are simulated using CDP material model (Concrete Damaged Plasticity), available in the Abaqus library.
-Originally, the CDP was created to simulate the behaviour of concrete under fairly low confining pressure, considering the damage that develops in it, its general formulation allows its use in the simulation of a broader range of materials [47]-[49].
-Table 1 lists Young's moduli and Poisson's ratios for the four materials here considered.
+Originally, the CDP was created to simulated the behaviour of concrete under fairly low confining pressure, taking into account the damage that develops in it, its general formulation allows its use in the simulation of a broader range of materials [36-38].
+Table 1 lists the Young's moduli and Poisson's ratios for the four materials here considered.
 Table 2 and Table 3 display the tensile constitutive law for fictile tubules and mortar, respectively, expressed in terms of displacements and stresses.